morajimenez18/Capstone/README.md

 Contributions are welcome!
 Feel free to open issues, submit pull requests, or suggest improvements.

 **Disclaimer:** This project is for educational and research purposes only.
-It does not represent official SpaceX data or analysis.